vstxckr/CTF-Write-up/Contests/PTIT Qualifier for SVATTT 2023/Reverse/RE1/re1.md

 ![img](./assets/phase1.png)

-- Then It use bellow algorithm to encrypt.
+- Then it use bellow algorithm to encrypt.

 ```c
 char k_0 = given key